Research appointments at PRONI

 Requesting a research appointment at PRONI

 PRONI is currently operating a limited onsite public service.
-Advance booking is one of a number of changes to PRONI services which have been put in place to ensure the health and safety of staff and visitors during the ongoing Coronavirus (COVID 19) pandemic.
+Advance booking is one of a number of changes to PRONI services which have been put in place to protect the health and safety of staff and visitors during the ongoing Coronavirus (COVID 19) pandemic.

 If you are already a registered Visitor, you will need to bring your PRONI Visitor Pass to your research appointment.
-If you are a new visitor you will need to register for a PRONI Visitor Pass before you can request a research appointment.
+If you are a new visitor you will need to register for a PRONI Visitor Pass (remember to bring photographic ID on the day of your appointment).
 If you are a registered visitor but have lost your PRONI Visitor Pass, you will need to request a new one when you arrive for your appointment, even if you can remember your Visitor Number (note there is a £10 charge for replacement of lost Visitor Passes).

 Each appointment is for one registered visitor only.
 You will not be able to bring anyone with you unless they book a separate visit themselves on the same day.

 Research facilities are located on the first floor of the PRONI building.
 You can use the lift (one person at a time to allow for social distancing) or stairs to access the first floor.
-If you have a disability or injury which would prevent you from using the stairs to exit the building during an emergency evacuation, please record this in the field provided on the appointment request form.
-A member of PRONI staff will contact you to discuss your requirements and can facilitate your research appointment on the ground floor if appropriate.
+If you have a disability or injury which would prevent you from using the stairs to exit the building during an emergency evacuation, record this in the field provided on the appointment request form.
+A member of PRONI staff will contact you to discuss your requirements and can locate your research appointment on the ground floor if appropriate.

 PRONI will confirm your appointment date and arrival time.

-The limited number of appointments at PRONI are in high demand, so please be considerate of others.
-We may be able to re-allocate early cancelations to other visitors.
+The limited number of appointments at PRONI are in high demand, so be considerate of others.
+We may be able to re-allocate early cancellations to other visitors.